Humbly Homemade

 • Use ripe, firm pears since they're sweeter and they'll soften but still hold their shape as they cook.

 • Gently handle the pears after they're poached, since they'll be soft and easy to puncture.
-Use a slotted spoon to transfer them out of the pot and onto a plate to cool.

 • Store leftover cooled poached pears in an airtight container in the fridge for up to 3 days.